Pomegranate tree

 This section has been translated automatically.

-Punica grantum, also known as pomegranate, is a plant belonging to the family of willow trees (Lythraceae).
-The genus Punica, which consists of two species, forms the subfamily Punicoideae alone.
-The pomegranate is found in West to Central Asia, but it is also cultivated in the Mediterranean region.
+Punica grantum, also known as pomegranate, is a plant that belongs to the loosestrife family (Lythraceae), see also pomegranate and Punicae granati fructus.
+The genus Punica, which consists of two species, forms the subfamily Punicoideae.
+The distribution area of the pomegranate is in western to central Asia, but it is also cultivated in the Mediterranean region.

 General information